neonflux56/Portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-Ashish Gupta is a student of business analytics at the University of California, San Diego.
-Having worked with Ernst & Young for two years as a consultant, he specializes in data-driven customer relationship management(CRM) solutions, Next-Best-Action recommendations and API integrations primarily using data analytics and applications of predictive algorithms.
+I am currently a student of business analytics at the University of California, San Diego.
+Having worked with Ernst & Young for two years as a technology consultant and with the experience of deploying cross-domain data sceince projects, I have found my passion in finding patterns in complex data structures with the objective of improving business application.
+I specialize in data-driven Customer Relationship Management(CRM) solutions, Next-Best-Action recommendation systems, API Integrations and Risk Management solutions primarily using analytics and applications of predictive algorithms.